Location: Washington, DC, Metropolitan Area (MD, DC, VA)

 - Offers for employment are subject to criminal, reference and motor vehicle background checks.

 The Boy Scouts of America is an equal opportunity employer.
-In addition to offering a competitive salary that ranges from the low to mid 30s, the Boy Scouts of America offers benefits to include major medical, prescription coverage, dental, vision, life-insurance, long-term disability, accidental death, a defined benefit retirement plan, a supplemental retirement plan (403b thrift plan with employer match for contributions) plus compensation for authorized and approved business related expenses to include phone and mileage reimbursement.
+In addition to offering a competitive salary, the Boy Scouts of America offers benefits to include major medical, prescription coverage, dental, vision, life-insurance, long-term disability, accidental death, a defined benefit retirement plan, a supplemental retirement plan (403b thrift plan with employer match for contributions) plus compensation for authorized and approved business related expenses to include phone and mileage reimbursement.
 We also offer generous vacation policy and ten holiday observances.

 How to apply: